 This means you don’t have to make provision for a warehouse nor worry about stock level management, inbound shipment, or packing your orders.

 Provided you have a stable internet connection, you can do business from anywhere in the world.

-Operational costs are incredibly low
+2. Operational costs are incredibly low

 To run a business successfully, your overhead cost should be significantly lower than your revenue.

 Just get your computer, internet connection, and online shop up, and you are practically good to go.

 Due to its notably reduced operational cost, dropshipping helps you test a particular product before transitioning to full-blown operation.

 Let us say you want to test a new product line, you wouldn’t need to roll out the full business – spending massively – and optimistically banking on your customers liking the product.

 Depending on how well that product line performs, in terms of how well your targeted market welcomed the product, you can choose to go full scale or possibly adapt your model with the practical insights derived from the dropshipping experiment.